amaankasu/PDF-RAG_Chatbot/README.md

 Contextual Retrieval → Exploring Combinational Embedding and Contextual BM25 as it has shown to reduce the top-20-chunk retrieval failure rate by 49%.according to  Anthropic.

+---

+## Conclusion

+This project demonstrates a comprehensive approach to building a scalable and efficient PDF RAG chatbot.
+The simpler prototype provided a robust foundation, while the advanced model offers additional customizability and fine-tuning capabilities.
+Both versions illustrate my understanding of RAG systems and my commitment to continuous improvement.